opencasestudies/website-ocs-source/content/authors/montiveros/_index.md

 +++
 # Display name
-name = "Michael Ontiveros, BS"
+name = "Michael Ontiveros, MHS"

 # Username (this should match the folder name)
 authors = ["montiveros"]